kerstin-w/Travel-Africa/TESTING.md

 ### As an unregistered User,
   - [#3](https://github.com/kerstin-w/Travel-Africa/issues/3) I can view a list of posts so that I can select one to read.

-    In the navbar the user can select, wether to see a list of all posts or posts of a certain region.
+    In the navbar the user can select, whether to see a list of all posts or posts from a certain region.
 Afterwards a list of posts will be displayed and the user can select a post to read.

     <img src="documentation/testing/user-stories/post-list.png" width="500px" style="margin: 20px;">

   - [#4](https://github.com/kerstin-w/Travel-Africa/issues/4) I can select a category so that I can only view relevant posts.

-    In the **navbar** the user can select, wether to see a list of all post or post of a certain region.
-Once a certain category was selected only posts of this category will be displayed.
-When creating a post, the auther has to select a region in order for the categorization to work.
+    In the **navbar** the user can select, whether to see a list of all post or post of a certain region.
+Once a certain category is selected only posts of that category will be displayed.
+When creating a post, the author has to select a region in order for the categorization to work.

-    This was achieved with a navbar which is fully responsive and functionality has been tested and works as expected.
+    This was achieved with a navbar that is fully responsive and whose functionality has been tested and works as expected.
     <img src="documentation/testing/user-stories/navbar.png" width="500px" style="margin: 20px;">
     <img src="documentation/testing/user-stories/regions.png" width="500px" style="margin: 20px;">

-  - [#5](https://github.com/kerstin-w/Travel-Africa/issues/5) I can view a list of highlights posts so that I can select one to read.
+  - [#5](https://github.com/kerstin-w/Travel-Africa/issues/5) I can view a list of highlighted posts so that I can select one to read.

     On the **Home Page** the user has the option to select 1 of 6 featured posts.
 The admin can select posts to be featured posts either in the admin panel or on the post update page.